Diamante-Smith/Active-Directory/README.md

 - Go back into DC-1 and go back into the Active Directory Users and Computers

-- Expand "mydomain.com" -> Click "Computers" file
+- Expand "mydomain.com" -> Click "Computers" and Client 1 will be located in there

+- Once you click on Client 1 you can check out things like its Operating System, Member of and etc

+- To keep everything more organized

-- 22:28
+- 22:56

 <br>